Bayesian Insights into Exchange and Restriction in Gray Matter Diffusion MRI: Results

 Similar trends are obtained using a non-linear least squares (NLLS) fitting approach with Rician mean correction, as implemented in \citet{uhl_quantifying_2024} (see Supplementary Figures~\ref{fig:suppl_NLLS_fitting_NEXI} and \ref{fig:suppl_NLLS_fitting_SANDIX}).
-Note that µGUIDE offers several advantages over NLLS, including the detection of degeneracies, the estimation of parameter uncertainty, and computational time between 5 and 12 times faster on simulations (see Supplementary Table~\ref{tab:suppl_time_fitting_uGUIDE_NLLS}).
+However, some NLLS estimates reach the imposed parameter bounds (e.g., for the NEXI model, $D_n$, $D_e$ at their upper limits and $t_{ex}$, $f_n$ near zero), indicating that the optimizer converged to boundary solutions of the parameter space rather than physiologically meaningful values.
+Additionally, even in the absence of noise, NLLS estimates for several SANDIX parameters exhibit substantial dispersion, reflecting the presence of multiple parameter combinations yielding similar signals and an optimization landscape likely containing multiple local minima.
+As a result, the optimizer may converge to different solutions that fit the data equally well. µGUIDE offers several advantages over NLLS, including the detection of degeneracies, the estimation of parameter uncertainty, and computational time between 5 and 12 times faster on simulations (see Supplementary Table~\ref{tab:suppl_time_fitting_uGUIDE_NLLS}).

-As shown in Figure~\ref{fig:uGUIDE_fitting_NEXI}D, estimating the exchange time $t_{ex}$ using the NEXI model under realistic conditions is challenging.
-This is especially true for longer exchange times that exceed the protocol’s range of sampled diffusion times ($\Delta \in [20; 49]$ ms and $\delta=$9ms), resulting in biased and uncertain estimates.
-Nonetheless, the NEXI model reliably estimates other key parameters such as $D_e$ and $f$.
-When applying the SANDIX model to Connectom protocol data with realistic noise levels, Figure~\ref{fig:uGUIDE_fitting_SANDIX}.D demonstrates that the exchange time estimates are mostly unreliable.
-However, as with NEXI, the model continues to provide robust estimates of $D_e$ and $f$.
-In addition, we can note that for soma radii larger than $17 \mu$m, the uncertainty in the estimates increases, which is consistent with previous findings \citep{dong_vivo_2025}.
-Soma fraction also exhibits large uncertainty measures throughout the explored range of values.
+As shown in Figure~\ref{fig:uGUIDE_fitting_NEXI}D, estimating the exchange time $t_{ex}$ using the NEXI model under realistic conditions, i.e., using the Connectom acquisition protocol with Rician-distributed noise, is challenging.
+This is especially true for longer exchange times that exceed the protocol’s range of sampled diffusion times ($\Delta \in [20; 49]$ ms and $\delta=$9 ms), resulting in biased and uncertain estimates.
+Nonetheless, the NEXI model reliably estimates other key parameters such as $D_e$ and $f_n$.
+When applying the SANDIX model to simulations generated using the Connectom protocol and realistic noise levels, Figure~\ref{fig:uGUIDE_fitting_SANDIX}.D demonstrates that the exchange time estimates are mostly unreliable.
+However, as with NEXI, the model provided robust estimates of $D_e$ and $f_n$.
+In addition, we note that for soma radii larger than 17 µm, the uncertainty in the estimates increases, which is consistent with previous findings \citep{dong_vivo_2025}.